fog/fog-proxmox/docs/identity.md

 identity.users.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::User` models:
+This returns a collection of `Fog::Proxmox::Identity::User` models:

 Create a user: